Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Under the Clean Water Act, states must identify waterways that fail to meet water quality standards.
 These are placed on the "303(d) list" — a government acknowledgment that the water body is too polluted for its intended uses.
 Being listed triggers legal obligations to develop a plan to reduce pollution.

-The opposition rests on six core legal arguments plus comparative evidence — CSWR's documented multi-state pattern, Mississippi's regulatory rejection, national benchmarking data, and compounding technology risk.
-Each argument independently supports denial; together they are overwhelming.
+This site outlines core arguments and comparisons, including CSWR's documented issues in multiple states, Mississippi's regulatory rejection, national benchmarking data, and compounding technology risk.
+Each argument independently supports denial of the current modification request.

 Section 2